Crash Martinair flight MP495 in Faro, Portugal

 May 2021

-Even after the court’s verdict of 2020, Martin Schröder (founder and at the time of the crash CEO of Martinair, † October 2024) still seems in denial on errors made by his pilots.
+Even after the court verdict of 2020, Martin Schröder († October 2024), founder and at the time of the crash CEO of Martinair, denies the errors made by his pilots.

 August 2017 (updated January 2018)